 There are two types of uncertainty that need to be addressed when using probabilistic risk assessment (PRA) insights to make a risk-informed decision: aleatory and epistemic.
 Aleatory uncertainty is associated with events or phenomena being modeled that are characterized as occurring in a random or stochastic manner.
 Epistemic uncertainty is associated with the risk analyst’s confidence in the predictions of the PRA model itself and reflects the analyst’s assessment of how well the PRA model represents the actual system being modeled.
 Epistemic uncertainty is also referred to as state-of-knowledge uncertainty.
 Appendix M accounts only for epistemic uncertainty; aleatory uncertainty is built into the structure of the PRA model itself.
 It is useful to identify three classes of epistemic uncertainty that are addressed in, and impact the results of, PRAs: parameter uncertainty, model uncertainty, and completeness uncertainty.

 Parameter uncertainty recognizes that the value of such parameters as initiating event frequencies, component failure probabilities or failure rates, and human error probabilities cannot be known with precision.
 PRAs are capable of addressing parameter uncertainty explicitly; however, the estimated mean value and spread of the uncertainty distribution can vary depending on the availability, quality, and source of data, the type of parameter that is being estimated, and other factors.
 Model uncertainty recognizes that the relationship between the real plant and its mathematical representation may differ.
 Model uncertainties that underlie the development of the PRA model are typically handled by making assumptions that then become part of the definition of the PRA model.
 When there are multiple assumptions that are equally plausible, sensitivity analyses may be conducted using different assumptions to assess their impact on the overall results.
 A common and significant example of model uncertainty is the determination of degraded conditions and exposure time.
 Often it is difficult to pinpoint the exact period of time a component was in a failed state and whether or not the component was capable of performing its intended function (i.e., the exact physics of failure).
-Completeness uncertainty, which can be regarded as a type of model uncertainty, recognizes that the model may not represent every aspect of the as-built as-operated plant, either because it may relate to an unknown dynamic or because accurate models do not exist for some systems or phenomena.
+Completeness uncertainty, which can be regarded as a type of model uncertainty, recognizes that the model may not represent every aspect of the as-built, as-operated plant, either because it may relate to an unknown dynamic or because accurate models do not exist for some systems or phenomena.
 The incompleteness of the model includes those aspects the analyst is aware are missing from the model and those that are not known given the current state-of-knowledge.
 Completeness uncertainties cannot be addressed analytically since, by definition, they stem from risk contributors that are missing from the model.

 04.02 Timeliness